-The Plymouth County Sheriff’s Department is proud to partner with local police departments to bring the SafetyNet by LoJack service to almost every corner of Plymouth County, offering peace of mind for caregivers of people at risk of wandering.
+The Plymouth County Sheriff’s Department is proud to partner with local police departments to bring SafetyNet to every corner of Plymouth County, offering peace of mind for caregivers of people at risk of wandering.

 When someone you love is affected by autism, Alzheimer's, Down syndrome, dementia or other cognitive conditions, the chance of him or her wandering and becoming lost is potentially high, and may lead to tragic consequences.